 - The class doesn't have a list.
 (Check the Course Schedule to see if a class has one.)

-- You don't meet course restrictions or prerequisites.
+- You don't meet the class's reservations or the course's prerequisites.
 (The registration system will let you know this.)

 - The waitlist is full.

 - You must have at least one class on your schedule to join a list.

 - You can't join more than four lists.

 - You can't join the waitlists for more than two sections of the same course.

 - You can drop yourself, from your See My Waitlists page.

 - An administrator can drop you, and will notify you by e-mail.

 - The system will drop you if you miss a payment deadline or if you withdraw from the University.

 - You can be added to the class.

 - By a change to reservations by the department.